Monday, September 30, 2024

 Bro.
 Chairman George Montgomery

 The program, which serves high school students from grades 9 through 12, requires participants to remain engaged through their senior year and graduation.
 To date, 914 students have completed Project ENRICH over its more than 40-year history, with every graduate earning college admission and collectively securing $1.5 million in scholarships.
-Last year's senior class of four were awarded $377 thousand in total scholarships.
+Last year's senior class of four were awarded $377,000 in total scholarships.

 Monthly sessions are held on the first or second Saturday at the Wildlife Center, where students participate in workshops, receive guidance on scholarships and financial aid, and hear from program alumni and visiting college representatives.
 The program also provides expert advice on entrance exams and college applications.